Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 For any data object, which could be an entire collection, or one set of recordings of a speaker in a speech study, or a set of handwritten linguistic field notes from the 1950s, or a novel etc we store a license with it.
 This means that future archivists/librarians and researchers can work out how to manage the data if the systems we build today for automated access are no longer operational and we give the license an ID which is a URL we can use to identify it uniquely.

 This diagram shows how a license is explicitly linked to the data using a metadata description standard known as “Research Object Crate” [RO-Crate].
-Each object in the repository is a crate, with a metadata file that describes the object and (optionally) its component files, including the data license.
+Each object in the repository is a crate, with a metadata file that describes the object and (optionally) its component files, including the {{< glossary_link display="data license" id="data-license" >}}.

 [ro-crate]: http://ptsefton.com/2019/11/05/RO-Crate%20eResearch%20Australasia%202019/index.html